-If during the course of the project, the student and supervisor should decide to significantly change the goals of your project, they should present a supplementary description to the Committee.
-If the project is not working out and a change of supervisor should be considered, the student and supervisor should advise the Committee so that alternative arrangements can be made.
+If, during the course of the project, the student and mentor decide to significantly change the goals or methods, they should provide a supplementary description to the Committee.
+If a change of research mentor should be considered, the student and mentor should advise the Committee so that alternative arrangements can be made.

-PHYS 351, PHYS 352 and PHYS 353 will each last for two semesters, with an R grade posted at the end of the first semester, unless there are serious problems with the project, in which case “F” or “I” grades may be assigned.
-A final grade will be assigned at the end of the second semester and a Change of Grade Form will be filed to convert the R from the fall semester to a letter grade.
-Since this is considered a two semester course, the same grade must be given for both semesters.
-Midterm grades will normally be an ‘S’, unless an advisor wants to send a message by using some other letter grade.
+PHYS 351, PHYS 352 and PHYS 353 are each two-semester courses, with an R grade posted at the end of the first semester.
+(Serious problems can instead lead to an “F” or “I”.)
+A final grade is assigned at the end of the second semester and this same grade replaces the R from the first semester.
+Midterm grades each semester will normally be an ‘S’, unless a research mentor or PHYS 352 instructor wants to send a message by using some other letter grade.

-Your final grades will not generally be based on whether you completed the work outlined in your original proposal.
-Faculty are more concerned about your continuing effort and how you perform in terms of the process and your skills in conducting research.
-There is never any guarantee that a research project will work out as envisioned and you will not be penalized if yours does not, as long as you handled it properly over the course of the year.
+Your final grade in PHYS 351/353 will not generally be based on whether you completed the work outlined in your original proposal.
+We are more concerned about your effort and your skills in conducting research.
+There is never any guarantee that a research project will work out as envisioned and you will not be penalized if yours does not, as long as you work diligently and professionally over the course of the year.

 Most PHYS 351/353 students expect to graduate a few weeks after the end of the semester.
 The Office of Undergraduate Studies and the Registrar are very strict about deadlines for turning in grades for graduating students.
 It may not be possible to meet their deadlines for students who are late in submitting their final reports – so DON’T BE LATE!
 (Being late can literally delay your degree.)